chika-games/RPG-Maker-Specifications/src/external/config.md

 FullPackageFlag=1
 ```

-**Runtime:** This file will result in a runtime window titled "My Game" and the runtime will not attempt to load a runtime package.
+**Runtime:** This file will result in a Runtime window titled "My Game", and the Runtime will not attempt to load a runtime package.

-**Editor:** When this file is loaded by the RM2k/3 editor, the edit mode will be set to the event layer (`2`), and the zoom mode will be 1:1 (`0`).
+**Editor:** When this file is loaded by the RM2k/3 Editor, the edit mode will be set to the event layer (`2`), and the zoom mode will be 1:1 (`0`).